-THOMAS FLIPPIN blends genres and styles into a refreshing artistic mixture that is distinctly American.
-Whether he is premiering Juilliard professor Ray Lustig's groundbreaking piece “Figments” on the classical guitar, or performing R&B and Mozart on the theorbo with Broadway star Alicia Hall Moran’s acclaimed Motown Project, or plucking the banjo in the historic revival of the 1920’s opera “Voodoo,” Flippin’s playing has been hailed as "brilliant" (ArtForum International), "lovely" (New York Times), and "virtuosic" (I Care if You Listen).
+THOMAS FLIPPIN is a versatile guitarist who skillfully blends genres, styles, and instruments to create original and "impressive" art (Downbeat Magazine).
+Whether he is premiering Juilliard professor Ray Lustig's minimalist masterpiece “Figments” for two classical guitars, or performing R&B and Mozart on the theorbo with Broadway star Alicia Hall Moran’s Motown Project, or plucking the banjo in the historic revival of the 1920’s Harlem opera “Voodoo,” Flippin’s playing has been hailed as "lovely" (NY Times), and "spectacularly precise" (St. Louis Post-Dispatch).

-Flippin is currently working on his guitar ensemble Duo Noire's "Women of Guitar Commissioning Project."
-Launched with a grant from Manhattan's Diller-Quaile School of Music, Duo Noire has commissioned several of the top female composers of their generation to write for them and remedy the lack of gender diversity in classical guitar repertoire and programming.
-The project will culminate in a full length album and feature premiere recordings of works by: Clarice Assad, Courtney Bryan, Gabrielle Herbst, Golfam Khayam, Mary Kouyoumdjian, Gity Razaz, and Gabriella Smith.
+Flippin's current project is Duo Noire's "Women of Guitar Commissioning Project."
+Launched with a grant from the Diller-Quaile School of Music, Duo Noire commissioned several highly accomplished Millennial composers to remedy the lack of female representation in classical guitar repertoire.
+The project's culmination is an album on New Focus Recordings releasing this June 22nd, 2018.
+It features groundbreaking premiere recordings of works by: GRAMMY-nominee Clarice Assad, Courtney Bryan, ECM Artist Golfam Khayam, Mary Kouyoumdjian, Gity Razaz, and Gabriella Smith.